theobald-software/theobald-software.github.io/_includes/_content/en/datasource-deltaq/datasource-delta.md

-In our last example, we did a **Full Update**.
-To get a real Delta procedure running, Delta first has to be initialized.
+To get a real Delta process running, Delta must first be initialized.
+For an overview of the modes, see at [Update Mode](./update-mode).

+### Step 1: Delta Initialisation [C]
-A full update requests all data that meets the selection criteria you set.
+This mode requests all data that meets the selection criteria you set.

-**Step 1: Delta Initialisation**

-To do this, set your UpdateType to ***Delta Initialization***.
-You need to initialize a delta process before you can execute it.
+Set the **Update Mode** to *Delta Initialization* and execute it.<br>
 The initialization selections are copied to load the delta records.
-This mode requests all data that meets the selection criteria you set.
-After that you can use the Delta Update.
+You can use the Delta Update.

-**Step 1 (alternatively): delta init (without data)**
+{: .box-note }
+**Note:**<br>
+When re-initilizing a delta process, first delete any exsiting Inits (initialization requests) by clicking **[Request Maintenance]** in the DeltaQ extraction settings.

+### Alternative Step 1: Delta Init (without data) [S]
-It is similar to Delta Initialisation, but no data will be requested.
+It is similar to **Delta Initialisation** without extracting any data from the SAP Datasource.
-After that you can use the Delta Update.
+After execute the **Delta Init** you can use the Delta Update.

+{: .box-note }
+**Note:**<br>
+When re-initilizing a delta process, first delete any exsiting Inits (initialization requests) by clicking **[Request Maintenance]** in the DeltaQ extraction settings.

-**Step 2: Delta Update**
+### Step 2: Delta Update [D]
+Delta update only extracts data added or changed on the SAP system since the last delta request.

-Run your package once and then set the UpdateType to ***Delta Update***.
-Then, only the changes will be extracted which have been made since the last transfer.
+First run your package once and then set the **Update Mode** to *Delta Update*.
+Only the changes will be extracted which have been made since the last transfer.

+{: .box-note }
+**Note:**<br>
+To prevent errors, aborts and gaps run the next extraction in the update mode *Repeat*.

-**Optional: Delta Queue - RSA7**
+### Optional: Delta Queue - RSA7
 Once Delta is activated, you can view the queued datasets in the Delta queue in transaction RSA7.

 ![Delta](/img/content/Delta.png){:class="img-responsive"}

 If there is no new data to be transferred at the moment, a corresponding protocol message will be noted and the data pipeline remains empty.

+{: .box-note }
+**Note:**<br>
-You must ensure that a Delta update is properly executed before the next one is initiated.
-The execution of a new Delta update removes the last.
+Before initiating the next update, make sure that a Delta update has been properly executed.
+Running a new delta update removes the last one.

-**Optional: Delta Repeat**

-A **Repeat** always repeats to the last executed Delta update request, which will delivered the data again.
-It does not matter whether the last Delta update was successful or not.
-The Repair step may optionally be performed several times.
+### Optional: Repeat [R]
+Repeats the last delta run and updates all data accumulated since the last run.
+If the last run was unsuccessful, all data from the last delta update will be deleted before a new run is started.
+A **Repeat** can be started several times.

-Many Datasources deliver the field ROCANCEL.
+Many Data sources deliver the field ROCANCEL.
 This field stipulates whether the records are added to or overwritten dependent on the delta process type of the datasource.
-It defines how a record is updated in the delta process.
-In an ABR mode leaving it blank returns an after image, 'X' a before image, 'D' deletes the record and 'R' returns a reverse image.
+It defines how a record is updated in the delta process.<br>
+In an ABR mode a:<br>
+* *blank* returns an after image,<br>
+* *'X'*  returns a before image,<br>
+* *'D'* deletes the record and<br>
+* *'R'* returns a reverse image.

 More information about the delta process can be found in the SAP Help. <br>